snowyu/amforth/trunk/doc/source/TG/recipes/Interrupt-ISR.rst

 not be cleared.

-``int!`` (and friends) uses the interrupt address from the data sheet as an index, but points to a different address in RAM.
+``int!`` (and friends) uses the interrupt address from the data sheet as an index, but points to a different address in EEPROM.

 Interrupts are processed in two stages.
 First stage is a simple low-level processing routine.